twitter/the-algorithm/home-mixer/README.md

 Home Mixer
 ==========

 Home Mixer is the main service used to construct and serve Twitter's Home Timelines.
-It currently
+It currently powers:

-powers:
-- For you - best Tweets from people you follow + recommended out-of-network content
+- For You - best Tweets from people you follow + recommended out-of-network content
 - Following - reverse chronological Tweets from people you follow
 - Lists - reverse chronological Tweets from List members

 Home Mixer is built on Product Mixer, our custom Scala framework that facilitates building feeds of content.

 ## Overview